stellar-aria/CLKr/README.md

 ### Controls
 #### A. Multifunction Button
 In Pause mode, pressing will pause the output of the clock, and the bottom LED will be illuminated.
 In Tap Tempo mode, pressing twice will set the clock to the beat of those taps, indicated by both LEDs blinking in synchrony.
-Tapping the button once more or turning the Rate control will unlock the clock.
+Tapping the button once more will unlock the clock.

 #### B. Range Switch
 Flipping this switch will swap between a low-rate output useful for driving step sequencers and a high-resolution mode perfect for controlling other clock systems.